andy-goryachev-oracle/Test/doc/Tests/JUnit5Migration.md

 3. parameterized `@BeforeEach` and `@AfterEach`: (see discussion below)
 4. charts: the test hierarchy for charts mixed parameterized and non-parameterized kinds, necessitating more changes
 5. overridden parameterized tests (must be annotated with `@ParameterizedTest, @MethodSource`)
+6. overridden methods that have JUnit annotations in the base class: the child class need to re-annotate
+7. migration of `@Rule`s

 ## Parameterized Class-Level Tests